 Kelsey: The pacing of Grace is very different from most horror films.
 Did you want to take a slower pace to the film to really share their story and give the audience a chance to understand the characters before they cross a very questionable line?

 Paul: Yes, that’s a big part of it.
 I think there’s a lot of fear driven filmmaking out there.
 Fear that the audience is too stupid to stay in the game unless there is a constant barrage of images.
 If there’s no story, the only thing that would hold anyone in the game is just that type of constant stimulation, but when you have character’s that are real, that love and bleed and cry like you do, and when you have a story that moves instead of manipulating, you don’t need spectacle or gimmickry or novelty.
 Audiences are very savvy these days.
 Particularly genre audiences.
 We’re more cinema literate than ever before.
 I believe in audiences.

 Kelsey: In Grace we are dealing with a baby who is both vampiric and essentially a zombie, yet these character types really aren’t shown in this seemingly innocent and adorable baby.
 Grace really doesn’t seem to be a vampire film or a zombie film.
-Personally, it feels most like dramatic horror.
-Could this be a new sub-genre that horror films might fit in to the future, focusing on story telling and character development more than gore or deaths?
+It’s horror that focuses on the story and very human struggles, diving in to a deeper, more personal kind of horror.
+Do you see more horror films following this in the future?

 Paul: I’d love to see more films like this.
 If you’re doing your job as a filmmaker, you’re making films you want to see, and this is the type of film I love.
 That’s why it’s so important to me that people get to see this film.
 Watching audiences watch the movie is just a testament that people don’t need to be spoon fed to love a film.